JackKeogh/Vector2/README.md

 # Vector2D

-Source code for a 2D vector library.
+Source code for a 2D vector library (.lib and .dll).